 - PSY-PC 2590: Introduction to Item Response Theory (Sun-Joo Cho)*

 - PSY-PC 2610: Applied Nonparametric Statistics (Kris Preacher)

 - PSY-PC 2620: Multivariate Statistics (Jim Steiger)*

 Prior to enrolling in a specific course, please contact the instructor regarding prerequisites.
-Undergraduates may request to be enrolled in QM courses not yet cross-listed as undergraduate courses by using a special substitution form, with permission of the instructor.
+Undergraduates may request to be enrolled in QM courses not yet cross-listed as undergraduate courses by completing two forms:

 We anticipate adding more courses to this list in the future.
 Check back regularly for updates.
 For inquires about the undergraduate Quantitative Methods minor, email Kris Preacher.